Home Compare ACN vs CTSH

 Accenture vs Cognizant Technology Solutions: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Cognizant Technology Solutions carrying a narrow edge on stability.
-Accenture still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Cognizant Technology Solutions holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Accenture still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON